-As CBD nowadays, has been proven with a number of benefits in treating medical conditions, recent developments show that CBD can also be effective in treating schizophrenia and other psychotic disorders.
+As CBD nowadays, has been proven with a number of benefits in dealing with medical conditions, recent developments show that CBD may also be effective in relieving schizophrenia and other psychotic disorders.
 Schizophrenia is a type of mental illness that is often related to hearing voices, visualizing hallucinations and social and mental impairment.
 Schizophrenia patients also find it difficult to make decisions and choices as well as witness lack of concentration and assessing information.
 Though schizophrenia patients are given antipsychotic medications, with these medications come a great number of side effects including weight gain, drowsiness, restlessness and even diabetes and high cholesterol.

-Considering the above problems related to antipsychotic medications, scientists are finding interest in the treatment of schizophrenia by the consumption of CBD.
+Considering the above problems related to antipsychotic medications, scientists are finding interest in dealing with schizophrenia by the consumption of CBD.
 After investigating the use of CBD, we have found a growing body of research regarding CBD and schizophrenia while a number of anecdotal reports by the daily consumers of CBD.

 In order to look at the relation between CBD and schizophrenia, one must look into the researches done in this regard.
 A team of scientists, McGuire and his colleagues from the King’s College of London did a thorough research on the effects of CBD on schizophrenia.
 They concluded that both the human and animal researches revealed that CBD has antipsychotic properties.

-In order to conduct the research, they divided the patients of schizophrenia into 1:1 ratio and treated 1000 mg of CBD per day to one group and placebo N=45 to another, in addition of their regular antipsychotic medications.
-They were assessed using various different scales including the Positive and Negative Syndrome Scale (PANSS), BACS, GAF, CGI-H and CGI-S. The assessments were done after as well as before the treatment.
-After 6 weeks of treatments, the CBD group showed better results from the placebo group and revealed a decreased level of positive psychotic symptoms.
+In order to conduct the research, they divided the patients of schizophrenia into 1:1 ratio and provided 1000 mg of CBD per day to one group and placebo N=45 to another, in addition of their regular antipsychotic medications.
+They were assessed using various different scales including the Positive and Negative Syndrome Scale (PANSS), BACS, GAF, CGI-H and CGI-S. The assessments were done after as well as before the procedure.
+After a course of 6 weeks, the CBD group showed better results from the placebo group and revealed a decreased level of positive psychotic symptoms.

 All the assessments based on the various scales concluded improved results and the symptoms were also not described as unwell as before by the patient’s clinicians.
-The patients treated with CBD showed better cognitive performance and overall functioning.
-Since CBD does not depend on antagonism of dopamine receptor, it was concluded that CBD was well-tolerated and can be a better alternative for treating schizophrenia.
+The patients provided with CBD showed better cognitive performance and overall functioning.
+Since CBD does not depend on antagonism of dopamine receptor, it was concluded that CBD was well-tolerated and can be a better alternative for dealing with schizophrenia.
 Though the research was limited to a small number of patients, scientists demanded an investigation in larger trials.

 A review of 27 studies conducted by Dr Katrina Green of the University of Wollongong and discovered the therapeutic potential of CBD and revealed that CBD is not able to improve memory and learning in healthy brains but have a potential to improve memory and learning in brains with mental impairment and patients with neurological disorders.